 - Depending on the size of your tin, you might get slightly more or fewer muffins from this quantity of mixture.
 If you are making sweet potato chocolate muffins for kids you might want to make them smaller.

-- If you are making mini muffins, cook them for 3 or 4 minutes less.
+- If you are making mini muffins, cook them for 12-14 minutes.

 Nutrition